berenddeboer/elm-image-crop/examples/just-crop/README.md

 # How to run

-Simply type `elm reactor` and follow the link to run this example.
+Simply type `elm reactor` in this directory, then follow the link.